 How long does chocolate tiffin keep in the fridge?

-You can keep chocolate tiffin chilled in the fridge for 4-5 days.
-Store it in an airtight container, using non-stick baking paper between the layers to prevent it sticking together.
+Store it in an airtight container, using non-stick baking paper between the layers to prevent it from sticking together.

 Can chocolate tiffin be frozen?

-Yes, you can freeze individual bars, once cut in freezer-safe cling film or you can individally wrap them in non-stick baking paper or greaseproof paper (check the pack to see if it is freezer proof) and pop them in a zip lock freezer bag.
+Once cut into bars, wrap them individually in non-stick baking paper or greaseproof paper (check the pack to see if it is freezer-proof) and then pop them in a zip-lock freezer bag or in an airtight container.

 To defrost them, just remove as many bars as you need and pop them in the fridge overnight.